Dynamic Debug

 .text, via the jump label (static key) infrastructure.

 Dynamic debug uses the jump label (static key) infrastructure (CONFIG_JUMP_LABEL).
-Each pr_debug() call site has an associated struct static_key embedded in its _ddebug descriptor.
+Each pr_debug() call site has a static key embedded in its _ddebug descriptor — the key union shown below.
 When disabled, the site is a NOP (via a jump_label that doesn't branch).
-When enabled, static_key_enable() / jump_label_update() patches the NOP to a short jump.
-The patching is done by the jump label subsystem — dynamic debug itself just calls static_key_enable() or static_key_disable().
+When enabled, static_branch_enable() / jump_label_update() patches the NOP to a short jump.
+The patching is done by the jump label subsystem — dynamic debug itself just calls static_branch_enable() or static_branch_disable() on dp->key.dd_key_true.
 When disabled, the call site is a NOP with zero runtime overhead.

 struct _ddebug